The Riccobono Academic Resilience Faculty Fellowship Mini-Grants Program

 Eligibility

 This program is open to all ordinary and practitioner faculty.
 Applications from full-time visiting faculty will be considered on a space available basis.
 Only individual applications, not joint applications, will be considered.
-Applications are due on by end of day, Sunday, Oct.
-22

 Grant Requirements